US envoy for Haiti resigns citing 'inhumane' deportations | DW | 23.09.2021

 The US special envoy for Haiti, Daniel Foote, resigned from his position on Wednesday over his country's treatment of Haitian refugees.

-Just two months after his appointment, Foote wrote a scathing letter to US secretary of State Antony Blinken, denouncing the deportation of Haitian migrants back to their home country.

-"I will not be associated with the United States' inhumane, counterproductive decision to deport thousands of Haitian refugees and illegal immigrants to Haiti," Foote said.
+"I will not be associated with the United States' inhumane, counterproductive decision to deport thousands of Haitian refugees and illegal immigrants to Haiti," Foote wrote in his resignation letter to US secretary of State Antony Blinken.

-The Biden administration came under fire in recent days by human rights organisations after deporting thousands of Haitian migrants.
+The Biden administration has come under fire from human rights organisations in recent days, following the deportion of thousands of Haitian migrants.

 Foote said that Haiti, a country plagued by corruption, gang violence and poverty, could not deal with forced returns of this scale.